trustedanalytics/atk/doc/source/ds_cumulsum.rst

 The following frame could represent some ordered list (such as customer orders) and a value associated with the order.
 The frame is sorted by the order column, and then the order value is accumulated.

-Cumulative sum finds the sum up to and including a given order
+Cumulative sum finds the sum up to and including a given order.

-Describe the frame to be built
+Describe the frame to be built.

 .. code::

         rows_frame = ia.UploadRows([[0,100],